10up/ElasticPress/README.md

 ## Building Assets

 Simply downloading the repository files is not enough to have the plugin working, as CSS and JavaScript files are built during the release process.
-If you want to use a development version of the plugin you will to run
+If you want to use a development version of the plugin you will to run:

 `npm install && npm run build`